-Bankruptcy Doesn't Preempt Tortious Interference Claim in NY
+Appeals Court: Bankruptcy Doesn't Preempt Tortious Interference Claim Under NY Law

 Just two days before Thanksgiving, in Sutton 58 Associates LLC v.
 Pilevsky, New York's Court of Appeals handed down a very significant - and suprising - split decision, holding that a plaintiff's state law claims for tortious interference aren't necessarily preempted (which is legalese for "stopped in their tracks, right out of the gate") once a defendant has filed for Federal Bankruptcy protection.